CSC207-UofT/course-project-trackr/phase1/progress_report.md

 - Help with setting up a remote database that syncs with the local one

 Jonathan Ginevro:
-- Work on being able to add comments to events
+- Improve adherence to the 7 Principles of Universal Design (add dark mode, add a "Are you sure you want to delete that event?" pop-up, etc.)
-- Work on screen(s) to view event details
+- Work on being able to add/view comments on events
 - Help refactor old code to reduce/prevent code smells

 Nathan Hansen:
 - Work on expanding to remote database (perhaps Firebase)